Top 50 Startup Tools 2025: Budget Cloud, Editors, Testing & More

 Learning curve: Medium, but worth it for scaling

-17. Loom - Screen Recording & Video
+Loom - Screen Recording for Manual Testing

 What it does: Quick screen recordings and video messages